 Foosball takes up less space than a pool table, and it’s a lot safer than darts.
-So if you’re looking for an awesome addition to your home game room or a portable version to take on the road, keep reading.
+So if you’re looking for an awesome addition to your home entertainment choices, or a portable version to take on the road, keep reading.
 You’ll learn what to look for in a quality foosball table and why these models are considered among the best foosball table options available.

 - BEST OVERALL: KICK Legend 55″ Foosball Table

-- BEST BANG FOR THE BUCK: Atomic Pro Force 56″ Foosball Table
+- BEST MIDRANGE: Atomic Pro Force 56″ Foosball Table

 - BEST TABLETOP: Rally and Roar Foosball Tabletop

 - BEST COFFEE TABLE: Barrington Foosball Coffee Game Wood 42″ Table

 - BEST GRAPHICS: Hathaway Playoff 4′ Foosball Table

 Popular Types of Foosball Tables

 Experienced foosballers often have their top foosball table preferences, but those new to the game may not realize the differences.
 Various equipment preferences and styles of play have given rise to subtle variations in table design and construction.